Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 "I see.
 Your skull was nearly shattered, if not for how it's built into sections.
 Contaminated fractals, blunt force by a feral entity...
 I expected better from you."
 Sat through the examination, he tried to focus on her words, though they had also begun to disintegrate from aer mind as soon as they came into his ears.

 Through the haze, he was operated on.
-It's hard not to empathize with the price being paid, Whose body parts are they...
+It's hard not to empathize with the price being paid, Whose body parts were they...

 -